Whether mashed on toast or added to a salad, the avocado has become an essential part of healthy eating.

 What Did We Know and Not Know About This Healing Fruit?

-Renowned British dietitian Gabriela Peacock told the Daily Mail: “Avocados are rich in and fiber, which boost energy, promote skin health, and support longevity.
-They are a fantastic addition to the diet as they are nutritious, filling, and easy to prepare into quick meals.”
+Renowned British dietitian Gabriela Peacock told the Daily Mail: “Avocados are rich in healthy fats and fiber, which boost energy, promote skin health, and support longevity.
+They are a fantastic addition to the diet as they are nutritious, filling, and easy to turn into quick meals.”

 According to nutritionist and health expert Haniya Widmar, avocados fit perfectly into modern dietary trends.
-They are a whole food rich in healthy fats that help stabilize and are suitable for plant-based and low-carb diets, the expert claims.
+They are a whole food rich in healthy fats that help stabilize blood sugar levels, making them suitable for both plant-based and low-carb diets.

-Although avocados are high in fat and calories (a medium-sized fruit contains about 240-320 calories and 22-30 grams of fat), scientists confidently dispel the myth that they cannot be considered a healthy food.
+Although avocados are high in fat and calories (a medium-sized fruit contains about 240-320 calories and 22-30 grams of fat), the idea that they aren’t healthy is a myth.

 Here’s what well-known London dietitian Lily Sautter has to say: “While avocados contain healthy fats, they can be consumed as part of a balanced diet.
 However, it’s important to pay attention to portion size.
 Generally, the standard daily serving is half of a medium avocado.”

-By the way, avocado is used to produce numerous skincare products, such as lotions, creams, and hair masks.
-These too are part of a healthy lifestyle.
+Avocado is also used to make numerous skincare products, such as lotions, creams, and hair masks.
+These too can be part of a healthy routine.

 Can You Eat Avocado Every Day?

-For avocado lovers, there’s good news: dietitians are confident that this wonderful fruit can be consumed daily as part of a balanced diet.
+For avocado lovers, there’s good news: dietitians say you can eat this fruit every day as part of a balanced diet.

-Regular avocado consumption is not prohibited even for pregnant and breastfeeding women, as it contains many essential nutrients like folic acid, potassium, and the aforementioned healthy fats.
+Regular avocado consumption is not restricted for pregnant and breastfeeding women, since the fruit contains many essential nutrients like folic acid, potassium, and the aforementioned healthy fats.

-Daily avocado intake is also not contraindicated for those prone to sharp fluctuations in .
-The unique combination of low sugar, high fiber, and healthy fats in the fruit helps maintain stable energy levels.
+Daily avocado intake is also fine for people prone to sharp blood-sugar fluctuations.
+The fruit’s combination of low sugar, high fiber, and healthy fats helps maintain stable energy levels.

-However, dietitians caution that while combining avocado with other foods is generally not harmful, it’s best to avoid eating it alongside very salty, ultra-processed foods, large amounts of fatty dairy, or dishes with overly strong flavors that can overshadow the fruit’s delicate creamy taste.
+However, dietitians caution that while combining avocado with other foods is generally safe, it’s best to avoid pairing it with very salty, ultra-processed foods, large amounts of fatty dairy, or dishes with overly strong flavors that can overshadow the fruit’s delicate creamy taste.

 How to Tell if an Avocado is Ripe?